 I love shows that keep the viewer at the edge of their seat, and keeping up with twists and turns and unexpected detours is a little thrill for me!

-If you are looking for the same, give one or more of these shows a try.
+If you are looking for some intelligence on tv, give one or more of these dramas a try.
 And do sign up for the Amazon Prime Video trial so you can stream them for free!

 LIKE THIS ARTICLE?
 SHARE IT TO PINTEREST